ncl-icb-analytics/Scrape-NHSE-AE-Data/README.md

 - Combine the downloaded CSV files into two outputs:
   - `national_ae_data.csv`: Contains all the combined data.
   - `ncl_ae_data.csv`: Contains filtered data for specified local trusts.

+## License

+This repository is dual licensed under the Open Government v3 & MIT.
+All code can outputs are subject to Crown Copyright.